kanboard/plugin-bitbucket-webhook/README.md

 4. Choose a title for your webhook and paste the Kanboard URL

 ### Examples

+You have to create some automatic actions in your project to make it work:

 #### Close a Kanboard task when a commit pushed to Bitbucket